esi/esi-issues/README.md

 ESI is not rate limited, it is however error limited.
 [Please refer to this blog post detailing the ESI error limit](https://developers.eveonline.com/blog/article/esi-error-limits-go-live).

+Keep in mind some endpoints have additional rate limits imposed by game design.
+If you are limited by the game on some action, ESI will have the same restrictions.

 ### What are "underscore routes"?

 They embed the version in the path, resulting in more stable clients.
 [Please refer to the blog post on the matter](https://developers.eveonline.com/blog/article/esi-best-practices-using-underscore-routes).
 Clients taking advantage of underscore routes should use the OperationID instead of path when calling a route, for convenience.